BetterMuSeek

 Lead Belly

-The Lead Belly guitar history cannot begin without knowing Leadbelly.
-Huddie Ledbetter was a revered figure in folk and blues music, born in the United States in the 18th century.
-He rose to fame playing multiple musical instruments like the guitar, piano, accordion, mandolin, violin, and harmonica.
+Lead Belly guitar history cannot begin without knowing Leadbelly.
+Huddie Ledbetter, born in the United States in the 18th century, was a revered figure in folk and blues music.
+He rose to fame playing multiple musical instruments, including the guitar, piano, accordion, mandolin, violin, and harmonica.
 He was a highly skilled musician and one of the greatest legends of the 19th century.

-It was during the 1920s that Lead Belly began playing a 12-string guitar, he acquired a new Stella guitar similar to the one currently on loan from The Lead Belly Estate and Archives.
+Lead Belly began playing a 12-string guitar during the 1920s.
+He acquired a new Stella guitar similar to the one currently on loan from The Lead Belly Estate and Archives.
 His music first became popular in the African-American community.

 Lead belly Guitar